iranzithierry/music-mobile-app/README.md

 # React Native Starter Kit

-Welcome to the React Native Starter Kit, a project created by Iranzi Dev to kickstart your mobile app development.
-This starter kit provides a set of pre-built components, integration with Google Fonts, and a simple navigation structure to help you get started quickly.
+Welcome to the Chromify, a project created by Iranzi Dev.

 ## Getting Started